tecfu/tty-table/docs/terminal.md

-# Using tty-table as a Command Line Application:
+# Using tty-table as a terminal application:

 ## Installation

 ```
-$ sudo apt-get install nodejs //if not already installed
+$ sudo apt-get install nodejs
 $ npm install tty-table -g
 ```